louisehealey/DailyProduction/README.md

 ### 📅 Generating a Table that Counts Completed Units
 Loading tables that capture data related to the closure of jobs associated with finished units is a reliable method for tracking production output.
 This process typically involves importing transactional records, applying filters to isolate relevant action types, constraining the data to a specific date range, and removing unnecessary columns to optimize the data model's size and performance.

 Once the data is extracted, loaded, and transformed, the following measures can be created to visualize completed units effectively.
-For refrence, the table that holds this data is named `CLOSED_JOBS`
+For reference, the table that holds this data is named `CLOSED_JOBS`

 #### Measures: